 Adamant to do this by the book (no pun intended), I go to Carroll’s website to learn from the creator himself how to layout and organize my bullet journal.
 I decide on this task, my journal will be a dotted notebook, which according to Carroll is supposed to give you the flexibility to create your visions.
 I am on the hunt for the Leuchtturm1917 journal, but there must be a run on bullet journals because it takes me two stops to procure a dotted notebook.
 Thankfully, I managed to snag the last one, an Exceed notebook, in a happy yellow.

 Staring at my newly acquired journal with hesitation and, I admit, excitement, I prep myself for the task ahead.
 The first step in any bullet journal is to layout your Index.
 I can’t emphasize enough how important these first few pages will be, especially if you find yourself an avid journaler.
-Simply leave three to four pages free upfront, and you can catalogue each page of your journal for when you need to find that budget guide in a moment’s notice, without flipping through hundreds of pages.
+Simply leave three to four pages free upfront, and you can catalogue each page of your journal for when you need to find that budget guide at a moment’s notice, without flipping through hundreds of pages.

 I pick up the pen to start my Index, and I already make my first mistake.
 My pen of choice bleeds through onto the next page.
 I force myself to take a breather, but I am done for the night, as I keep staring at my ruined Index page, overwhelmed with the stress this intimate object is going to cause me.
 The excitement is gone.